MGTA PROGRAM

 General knowledge of IT/computers

-Location: (Fairfax) George Mason University
+Location: Fairfax George Mason University

-Dates: Week 5: July 14 – 18
+Dates: Week 4: July 6 – 10

-Times: 9 AM – 4 PM (45 mins for lunch)
+Times: 9 AM – 4 PM (1 hour for lunch at noon)

 Price: $695

-REGISTER NOW!
+REGISTER HERE

 Prerequisites: